hjoliver/e2e/README.md

 - don't set the initial cycle point up to "now" or in the future, or the date-time clock triggers will hold execution until their trigger times come up.
+- one task in each suite is configured to abort with a message on the first try, then succeed on a second try.
 - after modifying for the Kafka system (below) we can consider expanding the number of events reported (e.g. by contriving some failed job submissions, custom warning events, etc.)